rdeodoo/odoo-toolbox/team-lead/README.md

 south, it means your work is either:
 - **not finished**: if you have newcomers, they obviously need you, it's a repeat process with every newcomer
-- or **not done properly**: if you only have "old" persons in your team, and they still need you more than "very rarely", something is wrong.
+- or **not done properly**: if you only have "experienced" persons in your\
+  team, and they still need you more than "very rarely", something is wrong.\
   Wrong with you, or wrong with them.
 But something is to "fix".

 ## Work for them, don't have them work for you